TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 5/Acts 5.8.md

 ---

-And Peter answered unto her, Tell me whether ye sold the land for so much.
-And she said, Yea, for so much.
+Peter answered her, "Tell me whether you sold the land for so much."
+She said, "Yes, for so much."